 ANNAPOLIS POLICE DEPARTMENT GRANT OPPORTUNITIES

-“Edward Byrne Memorial Justice Assistance Grant Program, FY2015 Local Solicitation”
+"Edward Byrne Memorial Justice Assistance Grant Program, FY 2017 Local Solicitation"

-Each year, the Bureau of Justice Assistance (BJA) of the Department of Justice, through the Edward Byrne Memorial Justice Assistance Grant (JAG) Program, allocates funding to states and to units of local government based on populations and crime statistics.
-Applicants are limited to units of local government cited on the JAG Allocations List found in the program description at http://www.ojp.usdoj.gov.
-JAG funds may be used for training, equipment, contractual support, and information systems in support of law enforcement.
+Each year, the Bureau of Justice Assistance (BJA) of the Department of Justice, through the Edward Byrne Memorial Justice Assistance Grant (BJAG) Program, allocates funding to states and to units of local government based on populations and crime statistics.
+Applicants are limited to units of local government specified on the BJAG Allocations List found in the program description at https://www.bja.gov/jag/.
+The list includes Annapolis.
+Funds may be used for personnel, training, equipment, contractual support, and technologies to support criminal justice efforts.

-Although the BJA program "allocates" funding based on formulas, eligible agencies must provide narrative and budget justifications in an application process involving merit reviews.
-The grant does not require any matching funds.
-The due date for submission of the application by the Annapolis Police Department is June 26, 2015.
+Although the BJAG program "allocates" funding based on formulas, eligible agencies must submit an application and addenda per guidance issued by BJA.
+The applications are reviewed, with final selections based on eligibility, relevance, and merit.
+The due date for submission of application by the Annapolis Police Department is September 5, 2017.

 Opportunities for Annapolis

-This information is provided in the interest of keeping the community informed about opportunities and developments involving law enforcement initiatives.
+This information is provided in the interest of keeping the community informed about law enforcement initiatives, especially through grant opportunities.
 Comments may be directed to firstname.lastname@example.org.